Your privacy is important. Your contact info will never be shared.

 The lives of our hero and heroine become intertwined with those of many others, and with the gemstones themselves as they seek to answer the questions surrounding them.
 What are the Ravenstones’ secrets?
 Who, after so many years, is their rightful owner?
 What will be their fate?
 Most important of all, at the crucial moment, who will control them and shape the destiny of this world?

-Book 3, Olwen and Eisa, introduces the reader to the inhabitants of Aeronbed, the big cats.
-To Eirwen and Fridis, they represent the enemy, a kingdom to be conquered.
-But just like in life, appearances can be deceiving.
-The polar bear and duck will have to chart new pathways and sort out friend from foe once again.
+To Eirwen and Fridis, just like in real life, appearances can be deceiving.
+The polar bear and duck will have to chart new pathways more than once and take every effort to sort out friend from foe.

 On this website you will (eventually) find relevant notes for the entire series, including brief summaries, the sources of character and place names, a map of this world, a biography of the author, and news and events, as well as other information related to the book series.